What you should do when transferring people’s personal data between organisations in the UK and EEA to get ready for a no-deal Brexit.

 Sign up for email alerts to get the latest information.

-This information is particularly relevant to UK businesses and organisations which:
+This information is for UK businesses and organisations that:

-Businesses that are part of a multinational group may be able to rely on binding corporate rules (BCRs), for intra-group transfers as an appropriate safeguard.
+Organisations that are part of a multinational group may be able to rely on binding corporate rules (BCRs) to transfer personal data within their group.

-If you fail to act, your organisation may lose access to personal data it needs to operate.
-Consult the guidance and review your contracts to ensure your organisation can continue receiving personal data from the EU/EEA.
+If you do not act, your organisation may lose access to personal data it needs to operate.